-In the past few blogs we’ve been dealing with people who have problems trusting and truly opening themselves to intimacy.
-Good sex and warm romance makes us happy, but for some it’s a trigger leading to strange fears, a need for control and even, sometimes, rage.
+In the past few posts we’ve been dealing with people who have problems trusting and truly opening themselves to intimacy.
+Good sex and warm romance make us happy, but for some it’s a trigger leading to strange fears, a need for control and even, sometimes, rage.

 You see, problems in the field of intimacy sneak up on you in a number of ways.

 Abandonment: Many of us become afraid that if the person we are intimate with leaves, they will never return.
-We are afraid that if our partner talks to a member of the opposite sex, that all is over.
+We are afraid that if our partner talks to a member of the opposite sex, all is over.
 And, this is all in the context of a relationship in which you truly feel loved.
-It makes no sense because neediness is less often about the present, and more often about the past.
-It has its origins in childhood.
+It makes no sense because neediness is less often about the present and more often about the past.
 Plus, it’s no fun for you — or for your partner.